nerdschoolbergen/pair-programming/readme.md

 - Pomodoro-style pairing: The _Driver_ (writes the code) and the _observer_ (helps, reviews and remembers things you need to do later on).
 - We'll rotate every 4 minutes by swapping seats (the _driver_ becomes the _observer_, and vice versa)
-- Tip: Just write a function for the conversion, get started with as little fuzz as possible
+- Tip: Start with small numbers

 ## Session 2 - Roman numerals kata, TDD
 **Length: 20 minutes**